-Driving the factory lighting package is a high-capacity generator and 12-volt battery.
-Both are capable of pushing add-ons like turn signals.
+Driving the factory lighting package on a WR450F are a high-capacity generator and 12-volt battery.
+Both are capable of pushing add-ons like turn signals with ease.
 There is no main switch or key, so theft prevention is an issue that you must take into account when converting a street legal dirt bike.

 Electric Start (With Kickstarter)

 Cold starts are no longer something to dread, and stalling off the line doesn’t leave you at the mercy of impatient motorists.
 Simply find neutral or pull in the clutch, press the start button, and you’re back up and running – and out of harm’s way.

-What to Avoid in a Street-Legal Conversion
+What to Avoid in a Street Legal Dirt Bike

 Because oil must be mixed with the fuel, operating a 2-stroke on the road means traveling with bottles of oil everywhere you go.
 It’s not like they sell 2-stroke oil at every convenience store, after all.

 Their lightness means these small-displacement dirt bikes have plenty of pep, and they get off the line enthusiastically.
 But, their acceleration flat-lines at much slower speeds than most other vehicles on the road are capable of.
-On the street, riders on these bikes soon find themselves impeding traffic, and that is nowhere you want to be.
+On the street, riders on these bikes may find themselves impeding traffic on the highway, and that is not somewhere you want to be.

-A lack of liquid cooling is no real issue for a dirt bike on a trail, but once in the urban environment, air cooling becomes an issue.
+A lack of liquid cooling is no real issue for a dirt bike on a trail, but once you’re in the urban environment, staying cool becomes a serious issue.
 It takes only one stagnant traffic jam for the problem to arise.

 Kick Start Only

-It is a tell-tale signal that there is going to be a lack of available electricity for powering the necessary lighting to convert the bike for road use.
-Headlight, taillight, turn signals and horn will all draw off generator, which will inevitably be small-capacity on a kick-start only dirt bike.
+It is a tell-tale signal that there is going to be a lack of available electricity for powering the necessary lighting to convert that dirt bike for road use.
+Headlight, taillight, turn signals and horn will all draw off generator, which will inevitably be a much smaller capacity on a kick-start only dirt bike.

-Many factors conspire to complicate a street-legal dirt bike conversion.
+Many factors conspire to complicate a street legal dirt bike conversion.
 The limiting factors of your choices depend greatly on your budget and your mechanical abilities.
 When money is tight and time is not a factor, the more mechanically inclined may consider it worth the trouble to convert a bare-bones dirt bike for street use.